Learn how to set up airdrops on Bonfire and read up on use cases to help onboard more people into your community.

 - For example, if you want to reward community members for attending a livestream, set the airdrop live at the beginning of the stream and set it to expire when the stream ends

 - Some of your fans have never claimed airdrops before, so they won’t understand how it all works.
 It’s important to be clear and explain things every step of the way.
-They’ll look at you for guidance
+They’ll look to you for guidance

 - Frauds can be disguised as airdrops.
 Make sure you warn your community that they should only accept airdrops from projects they are familiar with